allegory-software/allegory-sdk/MAKING-WIDGETS.md

 * `resizeable_canvas_container(redraw)`  - create a canvas that resizes itself automatically
   * `redraw(cx, w, h, pass)`     - called when properties change, widget is resized, etc.

+## Writting CSS rules

+### CSS reuse

+  Use var() for anything that is used in two places and is not a coincidence.
+  Use utils classes over specific styles when you can.

+### CSS and state

+  State classes are set only on the outermost element of a widget except `:focus-visible` which is set to the innermost element (which has tabindex).
+  Use `.outer.state .inner` to style `.inner` on `.state`.
+  Use `.outer:has(.inner:focus-visible)` to style `.outer` on `:focus-visible` but note that this doesn't work in Firefox in 2022 (but will work in 2023).

+### CSS descendant combinator

+  For container widgets like tabs and split you have to use the ">" combinator instead of " " at least until you reach a header or something, otherwise you will accidentally select child widgets of the same type as the container.

 ## Similar APIs

 Ideally, there should be only one way of doing something in an API.